SMA Healthcare

 BEACH House is a shelter that provides short-term respite for youth ages 10-17 who are truant, ungovernable, or runaway, and/or homeless.
 We provide youth in our care with shelter, meals, individual, and group counseling, educational groups and family therapy.
 Our goal is family reunification and assisting the family in building communication skills and relationships.

-Residential Adolescent Program is a substance abuse treatment program serving youth ages 13-17 with an average length of stay of 4-6 months.
+Residential Adolescent Program is a substance use treatment program serving youth ages 13-17 with an average length of stay of 4-6 months.
 Therapy is an important ingredient in treatment, along with positive peer culture, reality therapy, outdoor therapeutic model, experiential learning theory, and behavior modification systems.
 During their stay, education services are provided by Volusia County Schools.

 My Place w/Supportive Housing